William Randolph Hearst – Short Biography

 William Hearst’s Success

 William Hearst was the only child of former U.S. senator George Hearst.
-He was well-traveled as a child since his parents were very wealthy and had several businesses, particularly in mining.
+His parents were very wealthy and had several businesses, particularly in mining.
 He studied at St. Paul’s Preparatory School in Concord, New Hampshire, and Harvard.
 He was very interested and good at journalism and drama.
 At this time, his father obtained the San Francisco Examiner from a debtor.

 His father obtained the San Francisco Examiner.
 In 1887, William gained control of the San Francisco Examiner and also bought the New York Journal.
 He continued buying newspaper companies, reaching a total of over twenty.
 In 1903, he began publishing magazines after he got married to Millicent Wilson.